infracamp/infracamp/docs/container/arm32-tipps.md

+---
+layout: default
+title: Develop ARM32 Containers on your Mac/PC
+description: ARM is the next architecture for IoT.
+Develop ARM Docker images on your PC or MAC using kickstart flavored containers.
+og_description: How to develop and build ARM images on PC continuous-integration platforms?
+A short overview.
+---

 # Developing arm32 on x86

 We recommend using qemu-multiarch to execute arm32 containers on x86 computers.

-kickstart.sh will automaticly detect the plattform and ask you if it should run `multiarch/qemu-user-static`.
+kickstart.sh will automatically detect the architecture and ask you if it should run `multiarch/qemu-user-static`.

 ## Building arm32